What is Remote Work?

 Challenges for Companies

-- Missing Deadlines: Remote work can pose difficulties in managing time and meeting deadlines, especially when workers face distractions and interruptions at home.
+• Missing Deadlines: Remote work can also pose difficulties in managing time and meeting deadlines, especially when workers face distractions and interruptions at home.
 A survey by FlexJobs found that 32% of remote workers reported missing deadlines or important meetings due to technical issues.

-- High Tech Costs: Remote work can incur additional costs for setting up and maintaining a secure and efficient work environment.
+• High Tech Costs: Another risk of remote work is that it can incur additional costs which are required for setting up and maintaining a secure and efficient work environment.
 According to Forbes, the average cost of equipping an employee for remote work is about $2,500, including hardware, software, internet, and security costs.

 Remote work is getting more popular, and some jobs are perfect for it.
 Let's explore 11 ideal jobs for remote work: